Toberumono/CS-328-Final-Project/Readme.txt

 	4. Running the SentenceEvaluator
 		a.
 Make sure that you have built the PMI Model
 		b.
 Run: java -Dwordnet.database.dir="/usr/local/Cellar/wordnet/3.1/dict" -cp SelectionalPreference.jar project.SentenceEvaluator "<path to the PMIModel root directory>"
+	5. Running the ModelEvaluator
+		a.
+Generate the model that you are interested by following the previous instructions
+		b.
+Edit line 92 of ModelEvaluator such that it constructs a model of the correct type
+		c.
+Run: ant
+		d.
+Run: java -Dwordnet.database.dir="/usr/local/Cellar/wordnet/3.1/dict" -cp SelectionalPreference.jar project.ModelEvaluator "<path to the Model root directory>"

+III.
+Files of Interest
+	1. projects.Model
+	2. projects.PMIModel
+	3. projects.LiModel
+	4. projects.WordnetModel
+	5. projects.SentenceEvaluator
+	6. projects.ModelEvaluator